PROTECTION. CONTROL.

 Self-exclusion options in Lithuania:

 The register of self-excluded persons is administered by the Gaming Control Authority under the Ministry of Finance of the Republic of Lithuania and is active on all licensed gambling sites in Lithuania.
-There are 3 ways to apply for self-exclusion from gambling:
+There are 3 ways to apply for self-exclusion from gaming:

-• By logging in and filling in the application form electronically on the portal “Electronic Government Gateway” (address https://www.epaslaugos.lt/portal/).
+• By logging in and filling in the application form electronically on the portal “Electronic Government Gateway” (address https://www.epaslaugos.lt/portal/);

-• Physically in the Gaming Control Authority service center in Vilnius.
+• Physically in the Gaming Control Authority service center in Vilnius;

 • At a gambling venue, where the person will be provided with the opportunity to log in to the “Electronic Government Gateway” portal https://lpt.lrv.lt/en/.

-For this reason, extra precautions should be taken in households where children or teenagers may use shared computers, tablets, or mobile devices.
+For this reason, extra precautions must be taken in households where children or teenagers may use shared computers, tablets, or mobile devices.
 Preventing underage access is not only a legal requirement, but also an important safeguard for healthy development and online safety.

-Simple technical measures can significantly reduce the risk of minors reaching gambling services.
-Mobile devices can be configured to require passcode, fingerprint or Face ID before they can be unlocked.
-On computers, password protection and separate user accounts can be enabled so that access to certain content is restricted.
+• On computers, password protection and separate user accounts can be enabled so that access to certain content is restricted.

 It is also important to keep usernames, passwords, and payment details private, especially when devices are shared within the household.